van001/lesscode-fp/README.md

 Many of the real-world problems involve :
 - processing data sequentially / concurrently.
 - processing synchronously / asynchronously.
-- feeding bulk / continious stream of data.
+- processing bulk / continious stream of data.

 ### Sequential
 Doing bunch of things one after another, like reading content of one file, converting it to uppercase and writing back to another file.